-Primaries for Progress is a collaboration between Nick Tagliaferro, who can be found on Twitter @NickTagliaferro, and Opinion Haver, on Twitter @AsInMarx.
+Primary School is a collaboration between Nick Tagliaferro and Opinion Haver.
 They spend too much time focusing on elections and doing terrible tweets.

-There’s a lot of elections coverage out there, but it’s nearly all about general elections, to the point where when a primary does get noticed, it’s probably because the general election is expected to be competitive.
-That leaves out most of the country, where the general’s a formality, which is where Primaries for Progress comes in.
+There’s no shortage of elections coverage out there, but it’s nearly all about general elections, to the point where when a primary does get noticed, it’s probably because the general election is expected to be competitive.
+That leaves out most of the country, where the general’s a formality, which is where Primary School comes in.
 We’re looking at Democratic primaries for races where the primary’s likely to be the only interesting election.

 What kind of races?

 A lot of kinds!
 Open races and incumbent challenges in Senate, Congress, governor, state legislature, and municipal stuff.
 It’s going to be limited to pretty safely Democratic seats, but a Democrat with a primary challenger in a more purple seat won’t go unmentioned.
 “Safe" is subjective, of course, but we’ll include some talk of the partisanship of anything that’s not comically, lopsidedly Democratic.

 Any sort of of ideological angle here?

 Oh yeah, totally.
 We want to clear out the gunk in the system and move the party left.
 We’re going to be taking sides in most of these contests.